 In-Ground Swimming Pool

 6.19 Only in-ground swimming pools may be constructed on any lot provided that access to them from outside the lot is controlled from all directions by screening and or fencing in the residential structure.
-Such screens, fencing and their structures shall be approved by the ARB.
+Such screens, fencing and their structures shall be approved by the ARC.
 Exposed chain link fencing is not permitted.
 Above ground swimming pools are not permitted.

 Dwelling Site